HOTEL TRAVELODGE LONDON KINGS CROSS ROYAL SCOT

 Services and information about the hotel

 Hotel Travelodge London Kings Cross Royal Scot offers facilities for business travellers.
-The accommodation offers a relaxing and friendly bar.
+Hotel is with a bar to relax and chat with friends.
 The hotel offers some facilities for those traveling by car.

 The hotel provides either its own car park or a nearby one with a special agreement; being not included in the room price, for a paid parking the payment have to be carried out directly on the spot.

 The Hotel Travelodge London Kings Cross Royal Scot offers the use of a TV in the rooms.
-The hotel has a WI-FI wireless internet connection in the hotel rooms.
+In the hotel rooms you can connect via their WI-FI wireless connection.

 Time to the Airport: 45 MIN